tabjy/container-jfr-builder/README.md

     s2i build https://github.com/rh-jmc-team/container-jfr.git tabjy/container-jfr-builder rh-jmc-team/container-jfr
     ```
     This might take quite a while, as it's going to build JMC, container-jfr-core, and container-jfr-web, too.

+    Optionally, add `--incremental=true` flag to reuse Maven, Gradle and NPM cache from the last build.
 4. Run your application container:
     ```
     docker run -it --rm -it rh-jmc-team/container-jfr